crapp/qaccordion/README.md

-#qAccordion

-qAccordion is a Qt Widget.
-The goal is to provide something like the [Accordion Control of jQuery UI](https://jqueryui.com/accordion/).
+This is the Github page branch